kubernetes/website/content/en/docs/tasks/access-application-cluster/create-external-load-balancer.md

 introduced to prevent this from happening.
 By using finalizers, a Service resource will never be deleted until the correlating load balancer resources are also deleted.

-Specifically, if a Service has Type=LoadBalancer, the service controller will attach a finalizer named `service.kubernetes.io/load-balancer-cleanup`.
+Specifically, if a Service has `type` LoadBalancer, the service controller will attach a finalizer named `service.kubernetes.io/load-balancer-cleanup`.
 The finalizer will only be removed after the load balancer resource is cleaned up.
 This prevents dangling load balancer resources even in corner cases such as the